Marcao02/complaw-deeptech/companyDelta/README.md

 # companyDelta

+Given two snapshots of a Company State, what corporate actions are required to transition the company from the first state to the second?

+## Modeling Company State

+We model the state of a company as a data structure.

+A Company at a given time consists of
+- a set of shareholders
+- a set of securities
+- relations representing which shareholders hold how many securities
+- agreements with parties
+- the company constitution
+- simple metadata like
+  - the office address
+  - legal jurisdiction
+  - company number
+  - list of directors
+  - who is the corporate secretary

+## Modeling Differences

+The differences between two states of a company are represented by a `Tree Diff`.
+At the highest level of the tree, the root node represents all the differences between old and new.
+At lower levels of the tree, the differences are represented by finger-grained chunks.
+The leaves of the tree represent the finest-grained differences.

+## Modeling State Transitions

+Let a state be a node.
+Let a pair of states be two nodes in a graph.

+The diff between two states is represented by a path of edges between the two nodes.

+The full path between the start and end states represents the full Diff tree.

+Subpaths represent Diff subtrees.
+Each edge is an atomic corporate action, represented by a piece of Paperwork.

+For example:
+- directors resolution to change the address of the company
+- members resolution to appoint a board of directors
+- execution of an agreement
+- sending a notice to shareholders about a meeting
+- sending an instruction to the corporate secretary
+- directors resolution to appoint a different corporate secretary

+## Ordering State Transition Dependencies

+To be a legal sequence, a path of corporate actions may be required to obey an ordering.

+For example, the correct procedure for issuing new shares is:

+1. directors agree to issue new shares
+2. directors request permission from members to issue new shares
+3. members either hold an extraordinary general meeting or pass resolutions by written means approving the directors' plan
+4. directors offer existing members pro-rata rights in the new share issue
+5. directors offer existing members excess rightse in the new share issue
+6. directors offer non-members participation in the new share issue
+7. directors sign investment agreement with particpating investors
+8. new investors sign shareholders agreement
+9. old investors sign deed of ratification and accession

+We use a dependency tree to model the sequence of these corporate actions.
+We collect nodes into node-groups, which we call dependency stages.
+Every document within a given dependency stage must be signed before documents within the next dependency stage can be signed.

+## Aggregating State Transitions

+We combine actions of the same type within the same dependency stage, into an aggregate document.

+For example, if a dependency stage contains three directors resolutions, the software should group those three directors resolutions into a single document for signature purposes.

 ```
 20171009-14:49:24 mengwong@venice2:~/non-db-src/l/compiler/companyDelta% stack build && stack exec companyDelta-exe  -- examples/case1/before.json examples/case1/after.json | ppsh
 companyDelta-0.1.0.0: unregistering (local file changes: src/CDiff.hs)